2025–26 Liga FPD

-The 2025–26 Liga FPD, also known as Liga Promérica for sponsorship reasons, will be the 105th season of the Liga FPD, Costa Rica's top-flight tournament.
-It will begin with the Apertura tournament on 27 July 2025.
+The 2025–26 Liga FPD, also known as Liga Promérica for sponsorship reasons, was the 105th season of the Liga FPD, Costa Rica's top-flight tournament.
+It began with the Apertura tournament on 27 July 2025.

-This season will be played with ten teams, down from the traditional twelve, as a result of Guanacasteca and Santos de Guápiles being disqualified and having their licenses revoked.
-Therefore, the season's regular phase will consist of 18 matchdays.
+The season was played with ten teams, down from the traditional twelve, as a result of Guanacasteca and Santos de Guápiles being disqualified and having their licenses revoked.

 Herediano are the defending champions, having won both tournaments of the previous season, being their 30th and 31st titles.
-The season will also reintroduce the promoted side Guadalupe, who return after their relegation in 2023.
+The season also reintroduced the promoted side Guadalupe, who return after their relegation in 2023.

+Competition format

+The season was played with ten teams, down from the traditional twelve, as a result of Guanacasteca and Santos de Guápiles being disqualified and having their licenses revoked.
+Therefore, the season's regular phase consisted of 18 matchdays.
+Otherwise the competition format was unchanged from the previous season.

+The season was divided into Apertura and Clausura tournaments, with the Apertura scheduled to place between 27 July and 21 December 2025, and the Clausura between 11 January and 27 May 2026.
+In both tournaments, a regular phase of 18 matches is played, before the top four advance to the play-offs, which is a four-team knockout competition.
+If the regular phase and the play-offs have different winners then a grand final is played between the two to determine the tournament winner.